Quantization of the Modular Functor and Equivariant Elliptic cohomology

 {\abstract

 Given a simple, simply connected compact Lie group $\Gr$, let $\M$ be a $\Gr$-space.
-We study the quantization of the category of parametrized positive energy representations of the loop group of $\Gr$ at a given level.
-This procedure is described in terms of dominant $\K$-theory \cite{Ki} of the loop group evaluated on the phase space of basic classical gauge fields about a circle, for families of two dimensional conformal field theories parametrized over $\M$.
+We describe the quantization of the category of positive energy representations of the loop group of $\Gr$ at a given level and parametrized over $\LM$.
+This procedure is described in terms of dominant $\K$-theory of the loop group evaluated on the phase space given by the tangent bundle of basic gauge fields about a circle (parametrized over $\LM$ and with gauge symmetries $\LG$).
+As such, our construction gives rise to a {\em categorical} BV-BRST type quantization for families of rational 2d CFTs with gauge symmetries parametrized over $\M$.
 More concretely, we construct a holomorphic sheaf over a universal elliptic curve with values in dominant $\K$-theory of the loop space $\LM$, and show that each stalk of this sheaf is a cohomological functor of $\M$.
-We also interpret this theory as a model of equivariant elliptic cohomology of $\M$ as constructed by Grojnowski \cite{G}.}
+We also interpret this theory as a model of equivariant elliptic cohomology of $\M$ as constructed by Grojnowski and others.}